lunch wars by amy kalafa

 The studies about how food impacts children are just astounding.
 In one school that got rid of all soda saw a 50% decrease in suspensions from one year to the next (the superintendent thought better counseling was in part responsible, but credited the removal of caffeine as well).
 Schools that moved recess before lunch saw much more positive behavior in the classroom.
 Kids who originally only wanted to eat hot dogs learned to appreciate and enjoy diverse, healthy foods (it wasn’t overnight, but it happened).

-I could bore you forever with anecdotes and statitistics from this book.
+I could bore you forever with anecdotes and statistics from Lunch Wars.
 I won’t (you’re welcome), but if you have any interest in food, this is a book worth taking a look at.